Dearborn Observatory: Summary

 The telescope was established at Douglass Park in a 90 foot tall dome of the old University of Chicago.
 It was operated by the old University until about 1886 when ownership passed to the Chicago Astronomical Society in 1887.
 It was moved to Northwestern University at Evanston by 1889.
-CAS still supported operations of the observatory jointly with a University benefactor at the new location.
+CAS still supported operations of the observatory jointly with a university benefactor at the new location.
 The Chicago Astronomical Society did not transfer ownership to Northwestern University until 1929, however.

 In 1911 the original tube and mounting were replaced, and eventually donated to Adler Planetarium in 1929 by the Chicago Astronomical Society.

 The early records of the telescope before 1871 are more limited because documents were destroyed in the Chicago Fire of 1871.

 The telescope was surpassed by the 26-inch (66 cm) Great Refactor installed at the United States Naval Observatory in 1873, then located at Foggy Bottom.

 History

 The history of the Dearborn Observatory coincides with the founding of the Chicago Astronomical Society in 1862.
 The society heard of the 1861 construction of a 469.9 mm lens for a telescope, which made it, at the time, the largest refracting telescope in the world.
-The lens had been commissioned by Frederick Augustus Porter Barnard, the chancellor of the University of Mississippi (later president of Columbia University), who hoped to found an observatory with the new lens.
+The lens had been commissioned by Frederick Augustus Porter Barnard, the chancellor of the University of Mississippi, and later president of Columbia University, who hoped to found an observatory with the new lens.
 He commissioned the renowned firm of Alvan Clark & Sons of Cambridge, Massachusetts, to construct the lens.
 However, the American Civil War began before the lens could be delivered to Mississippi.
 The lens therefore remained in the Clark's shop in Cambridge, where it was eventually put up for sale.

 The lens was initially intended for Harvard University, but was bought instead by Chicagoan Thomas Hoyne, a founding member of the Chicago Astronomical Society, for the sum of $11,187.
 The Chicago Astronomical Society intended the lens for the Old University of Chicago (a precursor to the current University of Chicago) and a tower was constructed on Cottage Grove Avenue around the lens.
 The structure was named the "Dearborn Observatory" in honor of Mary Ann Haven Dearborn, the deceased wife of J. Young Scammon, principal benefactor of the project.
 Construction of the observatory began in 1863, and the original Dearborn Observatory was completed two years later.
 The Observatory was managed by the Old University of Chicago for many years, however financial struggle caused it to declare bankruptcy in 1881, and the Chicago Astronomical Society had to do battle in the courts to successfully establish their title to the Dearborn instruments & library.